IPsec Fault Tolerance

 Unit Monitoring

 The failover link determines the health of the overall unit.
-HELLO, packets are sent over the failover link.
-The lack of three consecutive HELLOs causes ASA to send an additional HELLO packet out of ALL data interfaces, including the failover link.
-Rules out the failure of the actual failover link.
+HELLO packets are sent over the failover link.
+The lack of three consecutive HELLOs causes ASA to send an additional HELLO packet out of ALL data interfaces, including the failover link, ruling out the failure of the actual failover link.

-The resulting action of ASA depends on the additional HELLO packets.
-No action occurs if a response is received over the failover or data links.
-Failover actions occur if no response is received on any of the links.
+The ASA’s action depends on the additional HELLO packets.
+No action occurs if a response is received over the failover or data links, and failover actions occur if no response is received on any of the links.
 With interface monitoring, the number of monitored interfaces depends on the IOS version.
 It would help if you always tried to monitor essential interfaces.

 A final note on ASA’s high availability: In an IPv6 world, ASA uses IPv6 neighbor discovery instead of ARP for its health monitoring tests.
 If it has to broadcast to all nodes, it uses IPv6 FE02::1.
 FE02::1 is an all-IPv6 speakers-multicast group.